ADDIE Model: 5 Stages of Instructional Design (2025)

 • Alignment with stakeholders: Brief and update stakeholders on the learning goals and training delivery method choices.
 It is important to have the stakeholders aligned before you start to invest in content creation in the implementation phase.

 • Evaluation: Identify the feedback mechanism you will use to determine if the participants are able to digest the lessons.
-This may take the form of an online survey or direct feedback via emails.
+This may take the form of an online survey or direct feedback via email.

-3. The Development Phase
+3. The Develop Phase

 • Determining the delivery method: The delivery method can be in-person, online, or blended.